chrisyu-cs/repulsive-surfaces/README.md

 The code can then be run:
 ```
-./bin/rsurfaces path/to/scene.txt
+./bin/rsurfaces path/to/scene.txt --threads 1
 ```
 The executable can also be invoked directly on a mesh OBJ, which will initialize an energy with some default settings.
 But complex scenes such as those shown in the paper should be defined using a scene file.
 For instructions on how to set up a scene file, see `scenes/FORMAT.txt`.
 Example scenes can also be found in the subdirectories in `scenes/`.
+I recommend adding the `--threads 1` flag to run the program singlethreaded, as there appear to be some concurrency issues that can cause problems when running multithreaded on some platforms.